enchant3dmango/lugvloei/README.md

     airflow-worker-0                     3/3     Running   0          3m23s
     ```

-5. Forward the Airflow Webserver port to your local so you can open the Airflow Webserver UI in your browser.
+4. Port-forward the Airflow Webserver to your local so you can open the Airflow Webserver UI using your browser.
     ```sh
-    make pf-airflow-webserver
+    make airflow-webserver-pf
     ```
     Go to http://localhost:8080/ to check Airflow Webserver UI.
 Try to login using **admin**:**admin** if you didn't change the default credentials.